elysewong/recipes-analysis/README.md

   height="450"
   frameborder="0"
 ></iframe>
 The observed difference in mean submission year between missing and non-missing recipes was ~0.73, indicating that recipes without ratings tend to be substantially newer.
 When we permuted the missingness indicator 10,000 times, none of the simulated mean differences were as extreme as the observed one, yielding a p-value of approximately 0.
 Since the p-value (~0) is less than 0.05, we reject the null hypothesis.
-This test provides statistical evidence that the missingness of avg_rating depends on the year the recipe was submitted.
+This test provides statistical evidence that the missingness of avg_rating depends on the year the recipe was submitted, proving MAR.

 Next, we can examine whether the missingness of the 'avg_rating' column depends on the number of ingredients in a recipe.
 We suspect the missingness of the avg_rating column does not depend on the number of ingredients, but we will still investigate!
 <iframe